MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/device-mode/index.md

     :::image type="content" source="../media/device-mode-toggle-device-toolbar-command-menu-sensors.msft.png" alt-text="Showing Sensors for geolocation, from the Command Menu." lightbox="../media/device-mode-toggle-device-toolbar-command-menu-sensors.msft.png":::

-On the **Sensors** panel, to select one of the preset locations, use the **Location** drop-down menu.
+On the **Sensors** panel, to select one of the preset locations, use the **Location** dropdown menu.
 To enter a custom location, select **Other** and enter the coordinates of your custom location.
 To test how your page behaves when location information is unavailable, select **Location unavailable**.

 :::image type="content" source="../media/device-mode-toggle-device-toolbar-sensors-tokyo.msft.png" alt-text="Sensors panel with a preset location selected." lightbox="../media/device-mode-toggle-device-toolbar-sensors-tokyo.msft.png":::